NVIDIA/TensorRT-LLM/examples/llama/README.md

 As the rank of the LoRA modules of both checkpoints is 8, we can set `--max_lora_rank 8` to reduce the memory requirement for the LoRA plugin.

-In this example, we use a LoRA checkpoint finetuned on the Chinese dataset `luotuo-lora-7b-0.1` and a LoRA checkpoint finetuned on the Japanese dataset `Japanese-Alpaca-LoRA-7b-v0`.
+In this example, we use a LoRA checkpoint fine-tuned on the Chinese dataset `luotuo-lora-7b-0.1` and a LoRA checkpoint fine-tuned on the Japanese dataset `Japanese-Alpaca-LoRA-7b-v0`.
 For the `lora_manager` to load several checkpoints, we pass several directories of LoRA checkpoints at the same time: `--lora_dir  "luotuo-lora-7b-0.1/" "Japanese-Alpaca-LoRA-7b-v0/"`.
 Then, `lora_manager` will assign `lora_task_uids` to these checkpoints. `lora_task_uids -1` is a predefined value, which corresponds to